DDS - Frequently Asked Questions (FAQ)

 - Official DAT score report

 - All letters of academic recommendation (two science, one other academic area)

 - Personal statement

-- Official transcripts from each college or university attended (AADSAS will verify all transcript information provided by applicants; Applications will not be sent to request schools until all transcripts are received and verified)
+- Official transcripts from each college or university attended (AADSAS will verify all transcript information provided by applicants; applications will not be sent to requested schools until all transcripts are received and verified)

 - Educational information

 WHAT IS THE TIMEFRAME FOR THE PROCESSING OF APPLICATIONS?

 If submitted correctly, IUSD receives applications approximately six weeks after the date they are submitted to AADSAS.¬† Complete applications are submitted to members of the Admissions Committee for prescreening review.
 The review process can take several weeks.
 Applicants may receive fall interview offers in late summer of each admissions cycle year.

 HOW CAN I IMPROVE MY CHANCES OF BEING ACCEPTED TO IUSD?
 Individuals who are not admitted are invited to contact the Office of Admissions and Student Affairs to arrange an advising appointment.